 A few different steps are required to address a driving while suspended issue.
-Consulting a traffic attorney is the fastest way to clear up the legal issue, and hiring a legal expert might offer a helpful intermediary between the justice system and you.
+Consulting a traffic attorney is the fastest way to clear up the legal issue, and hiring a criminal defense expert might offer a helpful intermediary between the justice system and you.
 If you can’t do this, follow this process:

 - Get hold of your driving details from the DDS in Georgia, or the DPS or DMV in another state.
 You can do this online, or visit a driving license customer support center.

 - Get in touch with the court that issued your suspension by telephone, if you can.